LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 - [Google Gemini](https://ai.google.dev/)

-Or you can choose from companies that host and serve open source models via an API, like:
+Or you can choose from companies that host and serve open-source models via an API, like:

 - [Fireworks AI](https://fireworks.ai/models)